rowanham/rowanham/README.md

 (I need to create PDF versions of all the notebooks and put them in a separate folder with public access.)

-* Documentation - all jupyter notebooks.
+* Documentation - all my [logbooks](https://bitbucket.org/RowanHamilton/logbooks/src/main/).
 (I like them because they format nicely, they easily include figures, and they support (a subset of) LaTex.)
 They are all on [bitbucket](), so I will make them available when I have time.
 (Except for the work logbooks, those will have to wait until I am dead.)
     + On the BioScope:
         * The Host
         * The Target